47 Jobs for Former Teachers That Can Give You a Fresh Start

 Would you rather help students on an individual basis than try to manage a large classroom?
 With more and more parents turning to homeschooling or seeking extra support for their kids, the market for good private tutors seems to be growing.
 Plus, tutoring is one of the best part-time jobs for teachers who need the flexibility to choose their own clients and schedules.

 Teaching is a noble and necessary profession.
 And many people have the good fortune of being able to thrive in their roles as teachers.
 They wouldn't want to do anything else.
 But in America today, a lot of teachers are less than fulfilled, for all kinds of legitimate reasons.

-Here's an amazing fact: Less than a third of all teachers who leave the profession in the U.S. do so for retirement.
-Most of them leave well before that time because they are dissatisfied in some way.1 Are you one of them?
+Here's an amazing fact: The Learning Policy Institute says that less than a third of all teachers who leave the profession in the U.S. do so for retirement.
+Most of them leave well before that time because they are dissatisfied in some way.
+Are you one of them?
 See if you identify with any of these common reasons for walking away from a teaching job:

 - Not feeling respected or supported by school administrators or parents